liuliuyuan6/SRD/README.md

-## Selective Reflection Distillation: A Data Curation Strategy for Effective Knowledge Distillation of Large Language Models
+## Less is More: Selective Reflection for Compatible and Efficient Knowledge Distillation in Large Language Models

 ## 1 Requirements